A Constant Approximation Algorithm for Scheduling Packets on Line Networks

-In this section, we deal with the problem of evicting as many requests as possible from their origin quadrant to the boundary of the origin quadrant. \begin{remark} Because $k/2\leq\dmin$ every request that starts in a SW quadrant of a tile must reach the boundary (i.e. top or right side) of the quadrant before it can reach its destination. \end{remark}
+In this section, we deal with the issue of evicting as many requests as possible from their origin quadrant to the boundary of their origin quadrant. \begin{remark} Because $k/2\leq \dmin$ every request that starts in a SW quadrant of a tile must reach the boundary (i.e., the extreme nodes on the top or right side) of the quadrant before it reaches its destination. \end{remark}

 \subparagraph*{The maximum flow algorithm.} Consider a tile $T$.
-Let $X$ denote set of requests $r_i$ whose source $(a_i,t_i)$ is in the south-west quadrant of $T$.
-We say that a subset $X'\subseteq X$ is \emph{quadrant feasible} (in short, feasible) if it satisfies the following condition: There exists a set of edge disjoint paths $\{q_i \mid r_i\in X'\}$, where each path $q_i$ starts in the source $(a_i,t_i)$ of $r_i$ and ends in the top or right side of the SW quadrant of $T$.
+Let $X$ denote A set of requests $r_i$ whose source $(a_i,t_i)$ is in the south-west quadrant of $T$.
+We say that a subset $X'\subseteq X$ is \emph{quadrant feasible} (in short, feasible) if it satisfies the following condition: There exists a set of paths, creating a load of at most $\gamma$ on each edge, $\{q_i \mid r_i\in X'\}$, where each path $q_i$ starts in the source $(a_i,t_i)$ of $r_i$ and ends in the top or right side of the SW quadrant of $T$.

-We employ a maximum-flow algorithm to solve the following problem. \begin{description} \item[Input:] A set of requests $X$ whose source is in the SW quadrant of $T$. \item[Goal:] Compute a maximum cardinality quadrant-feasible subset $X'\subseteq X$. \end{description}
+We employ a maximum-flow algorithm to solve the following problem. \begin{description} \item[Input:] A set of requests $X$ whose source is in the SW quadrant of $T$. \item[Goal:] Compute a maximum cardinality quadrant-feasible subset $X'\subseteq X$.
+In addition, for each request $r \in X'$, compute a path from the source node of $r$ to a node on the boundary of the SW quadrant of $T$. \end{description}

 The algorithm is simply a maximum-flow algorithm over the following network, denoted by $N(X)$.
-Augment the quadrant with a super source $\tilde{s}$, a super sink $\tilde{t}$.
-The super source $\tilde{s}$ is connected to every source $(a_i,t_i)$ (of a request $r_i\in X$) with a unit capacity directed edge.
-(If $\gamma$ requests share the same source, then the capacity of the edge is $\gamma$.)
-There is a unit capacity edge from every vertex in the top side and right side of the SW quadrant of $T$ to the super sink $\tilde{t}$.
-All the grid edges are assigned unit capacities.
+Augment the quadrant with a super source $\tilde{s}$ and a super sink $\tilde{t}$.
+The super source $\tilde{s}$ is connected to every source $(a_i,t_i)$ of a request $r_i\in X$ with a unit capacity directed edge.
+(If $\alpha$ requests share the same source, then the capacity of the edge is $\alpha$.)
+There is a $\gamma$-capacity edge from every vertex in the top side and right side of the SW quadrant of $T$ to the super sink $\tilde{t}$.
+All the grid edges are assigned $\gamma$ capacities.
 Compute an integral maximum flow in the network.
-Decompose the flow to unit flow paths.
+Decompose the flow to unit-flow paths.
 These flow paths are the paths that are allocated to the requests in $X'$.